How to Support Tomato Plants: Tomato Stakes and More

 If the concept of straw-bale gardening is new to you, read this article.

 Straw bales break down as the summer progresses.
-That’s what we want.
-But the result is that what seems like a firmly anchored stake in the spring will move (unless you drive the stake deep enough that it goes right through the bale and into the underlying soil.)
+That's what we want.
+But the result is that what seem like a firmly anchored support stakes in the spring will move (unless you drive the stake deep enough that it goes right through the bale and into the underlying soil.)

 In our driveway straw-bale garden, we make tripods out of lumber or bamboo, tied together at the top.
-If the base is spaced out and balanced, they support tomato plants all summer.
+If the base is spaced out and balanced, they support the plants all summer.

-Determinate tomato plants in containers will probably need some sort of support, such as the cage shown here.
+Determinate plants in containers need some sort of support, such as the tomato cage shown here.

 If you're growing dwarf tomato plants, they likely won't need support.

 Note: When growing in containers, the shorter the better.
-That’s because if the plants and stakes are too tall, there’s a chance of the container tipping over in the wind.
+That's because if the plants are too tall, there's a chance of the container tipping over in the wind.

 Tomato Support FAQ